 We’re all in this together, and promise together we will shine.

 We are living in a new day where we face challenges previously unforeseen.
 We thank you for trusting us to provide safe and sanitary conditions as you visit our beloved mountainside Resort.
 Our team vows to adhere to strict protocols in an effort to ensure the highest of health and safety standards, just as we expect you to do the same, even before you reach Smugglers' Notch Resort in the Heart of Vermont.

 We have taken enhanced health and safety measures--for you and your family, our other guests, and our employees.
 All persons are required to follow all posted instructions while vacationing at Smugglers’ Notch Resort.

-The following commitment to health, outlines our expectations for staff and guests alike, and aligns with protocols as outlined by Vermont Occupational Safety and Health Administration (VOSHA) and the CDC:
+The following commitment to health, outlines our expectations for staff and guests alike, and aligns with protocols as outlined by Vermont Occupational Safety and Health Administration (VOSHA) and the CDC:Our Employee Promise

 Our Guest Promise

-Facilities and activities have been modified in accordance with CDC guidelines to ensure guest safety and social distancing requirements, while still offering our guests the opportunity to relax and recreate in the Heart of Vermont.
+- Facilities and activities have been modified in accordance with CDC guidelines to ensure guest safety and social distancing requirements, while still offering our guests the opportunity to relax and recreate in the Heart of Vermont.

 The safety of our guests, owners, and staff has always been our highest priority and we have always followed a very stringent cleanliness protocol for our lodging accommodations and public facilities.
 Given the need to control the spread of Covid-19, we have taken additional steps to ensure the safety of our guest, owners, and staff.